OkayAbedin/Share-A-Note/README.md

-# ShareACode - Share Notes Instantly
+# Share-A-Note - Share Notes Instantly

 A modern, real-time collaborative note-sharing application built with Next.js 14, Firebase, and TypeScript.
 Create and share notes with custom URLs - no registration required!

 ## ✨ Features

-- **🔗 Custom URLs**: Share notes with memorable links like `shareacode.vercel.app/noteno123`
+- **🔗 Custom URLs**: Share notes with memorable links like `shareanote.vercel.app/noteno123`
 - **⚡ Real-time Collaboration**: Multiple users can edit simultaneously with live updates
 - **🚫 No Registration**: Anonymous authentication - start writing immediately
 - **💾 Auto-save**: Notes are automatically saved as you type